AshkanZand/IBM-Data-Science-Professional/data analytics on a medical insurance charges dataaset/README.md

 # Project Scenario
-You have to perform data analytics on a medical insurance charges dataaset.
-This is a filtered and modified version of the Medical Insurance Price Prediction dataset, available under the CC0 1.0 Universal License on the Kaggle website.
+<p>You have to perform data analytics on a medical insurance charges dataaset.
+This is a filtered and modified version of the <a href="https://www.kaggle.com/datasets/harishkumardatalab/medical-insurance-price-prediction?resource=download" target="_blank" rel="noopener noreferrer" title="Medical Insurance Price Prediction">Medical Insurance Price Prediction</a> dataset, available under the <a href="https://creativecommons.org/publicdomain/zero/1.0/legalcode" target="_blank" rel="noopener noreferrer" title="CC0 1.0 Universal License">CC0 1.0 Universal License</a> on the <a href="https://www.kaggle.com/" target="_blank" rel="noopener noreferrer" title="Kaggle">Kaggle</a> website.</p>

 # Parameters
 The parameters used in the dataset are: